Different paths to conception

 Your doctor will review your health, circumstances, and goals before discussing whether egg freezing may be appropriate for you.

-At GenPrime, egg freezing is approached as part of a longer-term plan.
+At GenPrime Fertility, egg freezing is approached as part of a longer-term plan.
 Your care is considered within the context of your future goals—so decisions are made with care and intention.

 Cost and MediSave support